-All women have a legal right to abortion in Sweden.
-There is no age limit for having an abortion and it’s always the pregnant woman’s individual right to decide if she wants to have an abortion or not.
+Everyone has a legal right to abortion in Sweden.
+There is no age limit for having an abortion and it’s always the pregnant person’s individual right to decide if she wants to have an abortion or not.

-According to Swedish abortion law, it’s the right of the pregnant women to decide on abortion.
+According to Swedish abortion law, it’s the right of the pregnant person to decide on abortion.

 When are abortions performed?